 Today, their homeless charity serves individuals from over 40 shelters and treatment programs from all five New York City boroughs.
 They have consolidated the neighborhood partnerships under the name ACE, and currently conduct street sweeping in SoHo, TriBeCa, NoHo/Bowery, Nolita, Bedford/Downing and the West Village of NYC.

-ACE Programs for the Homeless has received support from the following celebrities:
+ACE Programs for the Homeless has received support from the following celebrities listed on this site: